na-na-hi/renget/archive/LiminalCrossroads4.md

 Flanking her are two other animals of similar height: A miniature sky blue elephant bearing a tired expression on his face and a bipedal, darker blue reptile resembling an anthropomorphic crocodile of sorts.
 Matching Cyndaquil, they all wear similar bandannas, the reptile also being clad in a bandolier strap carrying all kinds of salves and liquids.

 “*...they have to be salves, right?
-The can’t all be alcohol?*” Bill quickly muses as he analyzes the instantly recognizable scent.
+They can’t all be alcohol?*” Bill quickly muses as he analyzes the instantly recognizable scent.

 All in all, they look like a strange bunch.